-How To Get Over Someone You See Everyday?
+How To Get Over Someone You See Every Day?

-As Willy, our reader from Wisconsin, says, “Every time I see my ex every day and it hurts.
-The decision to move on was a joint one but I never thought it would be this difficult.
+As Willy, our reader from Wisconsin, says, “Every time I see my ex, it hurts.
+Trying to move on was a joint decision but I never thought it would be this difficult.
 I have realized it is the hardest part.
 I see Molly every day, I talk to her, we work together and now I am gradually even forgetting the reasons that drove us apart.
 I only feel the pain now.
 It is hard to admit that I’m in love with someone I can’t have and what’s even worse is when that someone moves on quickly while you’re still hung up on them.
 Can you get over someone if you still talk to them?
 I never thought that getting over someone you love would be so hard.”

 Related Reading: How To Get Over Someone You Love Deeply – 9 Steps To Follow